JetBrains/guide/site/django/tutorials/django-aws/rest-api/index.md

 ![list_create_api_view_2](steps/step8.png)

-We will be using **\_\_**all**\_\_** in our fields attribute to display all fields present in our model.
+We will be using \_\_\_all\_\_\_ in our fields attribute to display all fields present in our model.
 It is strongly recommended that you explicitly set all fields that should be serialized using the fields attribute.
 This will make it less likely to result in unintentionally exposing data when your models change.

-Coming back to our business logic, I will be adding **permission_classes**.
+Coming back to our business logic, I will be adding _permission_classes_.

 [Permission](https://www.django-rest-framework.org/api-guide/permissions/) checks are always run at the very start of the view, before any other code is allowed to proceed.
 Permission checks will typically use the authentication information in the `request.user` and `request.auth` properties to determine if the incoming request should be permitted.

-In our case we will be using **AllowAny**, basically anyone can access my api without any authentication.
+In our case we will be using _AllowAny_, basically anyone can access my API without any authentication.
 In my upcoming tutorial I will be explaining how to protect our APIs.

 ![list_create_api_view_3](steps/step9.png)

-Let’s register our API in the **urls.py** file.
+Let’s register our API in the `urls.py` file.

-You need to pass **[as_view()](https://docs.djangoproject.com/en/3.1/ref/class-based-views/base/#django.views.generic.base.View.as_view)** along with your view name if are using [class-based views](https://docs.djangoproject.com/en/3.1/topics/class-based-views/).
+You need to pass [as_view()](https://docs.djangoproject.com/en/3.1/ref/class-based-views/base/#django.views.generic.base.View.as_view) along with your view name if are using [class-based views](https://docs.djangoproject.com/en/3.1/topics/class-based-views/).
 This provides a function-like entry into class based views.

 ![organization_url_routes](steps/step10.png)